 Protein should consist of about 10 to 35 percent of your diet.
 Proteins are useful in building, maintaining and repairing body tissue as well as aiding the immune process.

 Fat should consist of about 20 percent of your diet.
 Saturated and trans fats, such as red meat and butter should be limited or avoided.
 The emphasis should be on unsaturated fats such as nuts, avocados and olive oil.

 Fat provides insulation to regulate body temperature, cushioning to protect body organs, cell membrane maintenance and aid in the digestion of vitamins.
+Using a nutrition tracker is vital to ensure the body is getting all the necessary vitamins.
 In fact, vitamin A, vitamin D, vitamin E, and vitamin K are considered fat soluble vitamins, which means fat is a necessary part of the diet in order for these vitamins to be absorbed into the body.

 Carbohydrates should consist of 45 to 65 percent of the diet.
 Carbohydrates are the main energy source of the body and area essential for our brain, heart and central nervous system to function properly.

 How Do You Begin Counting Macros?

 The first step is to calculate your personal calorie goal.
 You can use the Mayo Clinic to estimate your current calorie needs and then either maintain, increase* or reduce* that number based on your goals (health, muscle building, weight loss*).
 A macro nutrient tracker may be helpful in making sure the targeted goal is accomplished.

 The next step is to find your macronutrient ratio based on your goals.